Updated: October 14, 2017

 3. The National Archaeological Museum

 The single best museum in Greece and loaded with archaeological treasures.
-Unfortunately it’s one of the few main attractions that is not an easy walk from the Plaka/Acropolis area so you’ll need to take a taxi (5 minutes), metro (10 minutes, get out at Omonia station), or walk (about 25 minutes from the Plaka or Syntagma Square).
+It’s one of the few top attractions that is not an easy walk from the Plaka/Acropolis area so you’ll need to take a taxi (5 minutes), metro (10 minutes, get out at Omonia station), or walk (about 25 minutes from the Plaka or Syntagma Square).
+If you have only one day in Athens you might be forced to miss this.
+If you have 2 days or more then make an effort to get here.

 4. Plaka and Monastiraki